How to Pay for a Funeral

 Other possible death benefits are payments from life insurance policies, fraternal organizations, lodges, clubs, union welfare funds, retirement plans, and employers.
 To track these down, survivors should get in touch with organizations and institutions the deceased worked for or was affiliated with.
 Many of these benefits are available for surviving relatives to use as they see fit, not only for a funeral.

 You can write down your own preferences for your funeral arrangements and give them to a likely survivor.
 Alternatively, you can file a preference form with a funeral home without making any financial commitment.
 Both are good ideas.

-Do not sign a prepayment plan until your attorney looks over the contract.
-And be aware that while the funeral industry wants to sell you peace of mind, prepaid funerals often create more problems than they solve.
+Many funeral homes push plans that let you prepay for your funeral.
+These agreements represent major financial commitments and, in our opinion, are usually not prudent.
+Prepaid funerals often create more problems than they solve.
 It’s not uncommon for the new owner of a funeral home to refuse to honor price guarantees made by the previous owner.
-Likewise, many “cash advance” items or services provided by a third party—such as fees for death certificates, opening and closing graves, grave vaults and liners, engraving, and honoraria for clergy or musicians—are not guaranteed, so families frequently face additional expenses.
+Many “cash advance” items or services provided by a third party—fees for death certificates, opening and closing graves, engraving, and honoraria for clergy or musicians—are not guaranteed, so families frequently face additional expenses.
 And many unscrupulous funeral directors across the U.S. have simply embezzled customers’ prepaid funds, leaving the family with nothing.

-In any event, tell your likely survivors about any arrangements you make with a funeral home, so they don’t pay for services at a different home.
+Tell your likely survivors about any arrangements you make with a funeral home, so they don’t pay for services at a different home.